‘All art must go underground:’ Ukraine scrambles to shield its cultural heritage

 “A lot of our artists are questioning their role — like, shouldn’t I pick up a gun?
 Does art as a weapon act too slowly?” said Anna Potyomkina, 25, a curator who is part of the collective.
 “But creating art when Russia is bombing museums and studios is a big and necessary part of the resistance.”

-Except for the piles of art swathed in bubble wrap waiting to be taken to the bunker, the collective is full of familiar creative culture: funky furniture, Apple computers, a shelf devoted to books on gender and feminism, walls covered with sticky notes and pictures of members and their friends looking stylish and happy before the war.
+Except for the piles of art swathed in bubble wrap waiting to be taken to the bunker, the collective is full of familiar creative culture: funky furniture, Apple computers, a shelf devoted to books on gender and feminism, walls covered with sticky notes, and pictures of members and their friends looking stylish and happy before the war.

 Yaryna Shumska, a Lviv-based performance artist and painter who describes herself on her website as a chronicler of “the memory of objects and their invisible stories,” would love to transport her most cherished artworks to Ivano-Frankivsk but worries they would get damaged in the process.
-If she needs to flee Lviv, she’s likely to leave her art where it is, and hope the bombs fall elsewhere.
+If she needs to flee Lviv, she’s likely to leave her art where it is and hope the bombs fall elsewhere.

 “My friend’s studio in Kharkiv was bombed and all that’s left is an empty catastrophe,” Shumska said in her studio, cluttered with enormous paintings on canvas, some of which are dedicated to her husband, who died in October.
 “It’s an impossible question to ask yourself: Can I say goodbye to my work, which is almost like an extension of my body?”